allanhortle/melbourneevangelicalchurch.com.au/events/index.markdown

 Be part of the audience of Logos Live, a radio show recorded in the CBD.

-* Aug 22: Suffering – Can God really be there amidst the pain?
-(John Hudson)
-* Aug 26: Sex – Is the Bible’s view on sex regressive?
-(Patricia Weerakoon)
 * Sep 5: Saviour – Is Jesus relevant today?
 (Luke Nelson, City on a Hill West)
 * Sep 12: Slaughter – Is the OT God too violent?
 (Paul Barker, OT scholar)